top of page

 Pass Randomized Drug Testing

-Everyone staying in a sober home must be abstinent from drugs and alcohol.
+Everyone staying in a sober home must be abstinent from drugs, including kratom, and alcohol.
 As a result, all residents must comply with randomized drug testing and breathalyzer tests.
-Testing positive for drugs or alcohol may mean you have to leave sober living and go back to rehab.
-Drug tests may be administered randomly, at any time of the day, and on any day of the week.
-The frequency of drug testing may vary.
+Testing positive for drugs or alcohol will mean you have to leave our sober living and go back to rehab, detox or another sober house.
+Drug tests may be administered randomly, at any time, and on any day of the week.

-Living with other people always has its challenges, and when it comes to sober living, unique struggles may arise.
-Due to people relapsing, going back to rehab, or moving on to independent living, your living situation may constantly change.
-You may have new roommates every few weeks or months, causing the household dynamics to change.
-Not only that, but people in early recovery are under a lot of stress and pressure as they learn how to navigate life in recovery, so there can be disagreements in the home.
-Regardless of the circumstances, it is important to respect your housemates and their space.
-You must be quiet during quiet hours, stay out of others’ belongings, not eat anyone else’s food, and establish healthy boundaries between you and your housemates.
+Living with other people always has its challenges, and when it comes to sober living, unique struggles may arise both personal and interpersonal.
+To minimize this, we ask residents to utilize their in-house coach, supportive psychotherapist and 12-step sponsor.
+Understand that it is important to respect your housemates and their space.
+You must be quiet during quiet hours, stay out of others’ belongings, not eat anyone else’s food, and establish healthy boundaries between you and your housemates and that you regularly meet with the three required people.

 Clean Up After Yourself and Do Your Chores

 During sober living you are expected to clean up after yourself, keep your room and personal spaces clean, and do chores.
-Your house may have a chore list or chore assignments that rotate regularly from one house member to another, ensuring that everyone does their fair share in taking care of the home.
+We have a chore list with chore assignments that rotate regularly from one house member to another, ensuring that everyone does their fair share in taking care of the home.

 No Unapproved Visitors

 Sober living homes are designed to promote safety and sobriety, so visitors are usually prohibited.
 This is because it is difficult to regulate the behavior of visitors.
 They could make others feel uncomfortable or even bring drugs or alcohol into the home.
-In order to respect everyone’s space, you may be asked to visit with friends in public places rather than at your sober living.
-Some sober living homes may allow visitors during certain hours; we do not.
+Out of respect for everyone’s safe space, you will be asked to visit with friends in public places rather than at your sober living home.

 Attend 12-Step Support Groups

-Most sober living homes in Connecticut require residents to attend regular 12-Step meetings.
-You may be required to attend a certain number of meetings each week.
+Most sober-living homes in Connecticut require residents to attend regular 12-Step meetings.
+You are required to attend 90 meetings the first 90 days and, after that, a minimum of 5 each week and include the AA meeting every Wednesday at our house.
 Attending meetings will help you stay on track in your recovery and reduce the risk of relapse.
 We're located conveniently near numerous 12-Step houses or meeting spots.
 In fact, we are in an area with so many meetings, we recently became our own AA district.
-There are great NA meetings here too.
+There are great NA, Dharma and SMART meetings here too.

 • Facebook